thomasjbradley/micromodel/README.md

 # MicroModel

-A really basic ORM for working with Silex and Doctrine DBAL;
+A really basic ORM-like form and table mapper, for working with Silex, Symfony Forms, and Doctrine DBAL;
 supports single tables without relationships.

 ***